FailAcademy/learning/web-dev-foundation/_slides/01-html-css/05-version-control-slides.md

 ]

 ---

-# Exercise 2

-Let's install Git together:

-- You can check if you have Git installed already by running `git --version` on the command line
-- If you don't have Git, we'll use the [GitHub method](https://help.github.com/articles/set-up-git/) to get you up and running right now
-- You can install the [GitHub for Mac](https://mac.github.com/) or [GitHub for Windows](https://windows.github.com/) app as well and log in with your GitHub credentials
+class: center, middle

+.large[
+   GitHub tour...
+]

 ---
 template: inverse

-# Get Gittin'!
+# Let's Use Some Git!

 ---
 class: center, middle

 ### To GUI or not to GUI?

-We can use the command line to run Git commands or a GUI-based app.
+We can use the CLI to run Git commands or a GUI-based app.

 Let's start by exploring the basics of the command line approach, then try a GUI.

 ---